Nandanit/Recipe-Finder/README.md

 Unit Test:
 -----------------------------
 PHPUnit is being used for unit tests.
-Unit test file are located in Recipe-Finder-main\Recipe-Finder-main\phpUnitTest
+Unit test file are located in Recipe-Finder-main\Recipe-Finder-main\tests

-1. Navigate to Recipe-Finder-main\Recipe-Finder-main\phpUnitTest
+1. Navigate to Recipe-Finder-main\Recipe-Finder-main\tests

 2. Run command: phpunit UnitTest fileTest.php